-By Adam Rozenhart 20 April 2021 2 min read
+By ATB Financial 20 April 2021 2 min read

 For some, it meant siblings living under the same roof sharing computers so they could attend their classes.
 Some kids opted to use their phones to connect to their frequent zoom calls.
 Others had to borrow laptops and chromebooks from their schools to fulfill their technology needs.

-“The pandemic revealed a gap in access to technology for students across the province,” said Chett Matchett, associate vice-president of strategy, operations and social economics.
-It’s a gap that ATB wanted to help fill.
+“The pandemic revealed a gap in access to technology for students across the province,” said Chett Matchett, vice-president of strategy, talent and operations.

 “We’ve heard some tremendous stories about the impact getting Chromebooks has had on students and their families' lives.
 Because of donations like ATB’s, families will not only be able to make sure their kids continue their schooling but can also access online resources and benefits,” said Rob Yager, President and CEO United Way of the Alberta Capital Region.

 “Access to technology is something many of us may take for granted, but there are Albertans who don’t have access to the same opportunities because they don’t have reliable access to digital tools like laptops to do school work from home,” he said.
 “ATB is committed to contributing to the greater good of this incredible province, and this donation is just one way we aim to improve the wellbeing of Albertans."